Roger Williams Park

 Roger Williams Park is an elaborately landscaped 427 acre city park in Providence, Rhode Island and a historic district listed on the National Register of Historic Places.
-It is named after Roger Williams, the founder of the city of Providence and the primary founder of the state of Rhode Island.
+The park is named after Roger Williams, the founder of the city of Providence and the primary founder of the state of Rhode Island.

 History

 The land for the park was a gift to the people of Providence in 1872, in accordance with the will of Betsey Williams, the last descendant of Roger Williams to inherit his land.
 It had been the family farm and was the last of the original land granted to Roger Williams in 1638 by Canonicus, chief of the Narragansett tribe.
 The family farmhouse was built in 1773 and is now known as the Betsey Williams Cottage; the cottage and the Williams family burial ground (including Betsey's grave) are still maintained within the park.

 The original bequest consisted of about 100 acres.
 Additional land to the south was purchased in 1891 at a cost of $359,000, consisting mostly of unimproved land that was covered with woods and ponds; it brought the total area of the park to about 400 acres.
 The natural history museum opened in 1895.